 First, we tell you that sleeping naked will make you warmer, and now we're saying that drinking hot drinks will make you feel cooler.
 But stick with us, as science proves us right on this one.

-According to the Smithsonian (the world's largest museum and research complex i.e. smart people who can be trusted on this), drinking a hot drink causes you to sweat so much that it massively outweighs the fact that the drink will initially raise your internal temperature slightly.
+According to the Smithsonian, drinking a hot drink causes you to sweat.
+This actually outweighs the fact that the drink will initially raise your internal temperature slightly.

-However, this trick only works on a dry day.
-When sweat evaporates off the body, energy is also absorbed into the air as part of the reaction – thus cooling the body.
-If it's a humid day (where the air is already full of moisture), less of your sweat will evaporate, rendering the whole thing a bit pointless.
+But, this trick only works on a dry day.
+When sweat evaporates off the body, energy is also absorbed into the air as part of the reaction.
+This helps to cool down the body.

 Open your windows and doors, close the curtains

-Flooding your room with natural light is all well and good – but at what cost?!
-Direct sunlight only serves to heat up your room even more, so by closing your curtains you're blocking off the worst offender.
+Flooding your room with natural light is all well and good – but at what cost?
+Direct sunlight will heat up your room even more, so by closing the curtains you're blocking off the worst offender.

 Your next step should be to open up your windows to allow the air in your home to circulate.
 Nobody wants a stuffy house, and on the off chance that there's a cool breeze outside, you'll want to catch some of it indoors.

-Finally, to aid the airflow, keep the internal doors of your house open (not the external doors – you want to avoid being burgled).
-In fact, as long as you trust whoever you're sharing a house with, keeping your bedroom door open (or at least ajar) overnight should help keep you cool while you sleep!
+And, to aid the airflow, keep the internal doors of your house open (not the external doors – you want to avoid being burgled).

 Soak a towel, T-shirt or sheet in cold water